Reference Architectures - Examples of Architectures - Zerto

 Testing & DevOps

-Allows the creation of replicas, at the remote site, of your production environment from any point in time in just minutes.
-This provides greater flexibility for your development teams and reduces overhead on DevOps teams, as well as enabling DR testing and validation.
+Zerto allows the creation of instant, on-demand development and testing envrionments at a remote site.
+With testing and DevOps, you can get an exact copy of your production environment from any point in time.
+This not only provides greater flexibility for your development teams and reduces DevOps overhead but also enables DR testing and validation.

-A single SaaS-based analytics solution providing complete data analysis across all your sites, both on-premises and in the cloud.
-This provides a single view that simplifies management and monitoring without added cost.
+A single, secure, SaaS-based analytics solution provides complete data analysis across all your sites, whether on-premises or in the cloud.
+Zerto's single view simplifies management and monitoring without added cost.

 Disaster Recovery with a Single Remote Target

-Protected VMs are grouped in VPGs with consistency across all the VMs within each VPG.
+In a single remote target architecture, protected VMs are grouped in virtual protection groups (VPGs) with VM-level consistency.
 A remote journal is configured on the target site and used for short-term recovery scenarios where recovery granularity of just seconds can be achieved.

-The recommended journal history period for this journal is 8 days as this will cover most recovery scenarios.
-All changes on the protected VMs are then kept for 8 days before being promoted to the remote replica disk(s).
+The minimum recommended history period for this journal is eight days as this will cover most recovery scenarios, including ransomware.
+All changes on the protected VMs are then kept for eight days before promotion to the remote replica disk(s).

 Learn More About This Architecture